Helping build a decent place for all to live

 Habitat welcomes all volunteers

-Habitat for Humanity of Greater Providence has an open-door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
+Habitat for Humanity of Greater Providence and East Bay has an open-door policy: All who believe that everyone needs a decent, affordable place to live are welcome to help with the work, regardless of race, religion, age, gender, political views or any of the other distinctions that too often divide people.
 In short, Habitat welcomes volunteers, supporters, and program beneficiaries from all backgrounds.

 Volunteer Sign Up